 Students are to wear modest clothing that appropriately covers the body.
 Clothing must not contain obscene language, symbols, pictures, or sexually suggestive themes.
 Clothing with drug or alcohol related symbols or slogans are prohibited.
 All pants and shorts should be worn at the waist.
 All shorts must be mid thigh length.
 Skirts with deep slits in the front, pajamas, mini skirts, form fitting clothes, shirts that reveal cleavage, midriffs, or backs are also unacceptable.
 Open display of gang tattoos is strictly prohibited including bandanas.
 Grills are not allowed at school.
 If you come to school dressed inappropriately you will be sent to the office to dress appropriately.

 The Winston-Salem Street School will follow the same inclement weather policy as the Winston-Salem Forsyth County Schools system.
 School delays and closings are posted on local radio and television stations.
+If there is a two-hour delay school begins at 11:00 AM.he Winston-Salem Street School will follow the same inclement weather policy as the Winston-Salem Forsyth County Schools system.
+School delays and closings are posted on local radio and television stations.
 If there is a two-hour delay school begins at 11:00 AM.

 Lost and Found